oohtmeel1/NLST_continuing_work/README.md

 `begin_experiment.py` <- File to run the experiment.
 Creates a tensorboard directory to log data, and saves models at several checkpoints. saves resulting metrics to a csv `results.csv`.

-make sure to init a venv! or don't.
-I don't know your life.

 Metrics